DustinKushnereit/Asteroids/ReadMe.txt

 !IMPORTANT!

+The game has to built using Cmake and run using Visual Studio.

+In order to play the game, you must use command arguments.
+For the server it must have the server's port.
+For the Clients, they must have their port number, the IP address of the server, and the server's port number.

+Ex:

+     Server: 200

+     Client One: 300 192.168.0.1 200

+     Client Two: 301 192.168.0.1 200

 The networking code isn't finished as James and I ran out of time during the semester to work on this game.
 Becuase of this, the game becomes quickly desynced.
 But it is possible to play this game locally, without any networking.
 Simply launch the server and then launch 2 clients.
-After the game starts, close one of the clients and continue playing with one keyboard on one machine.
+After the game starts, minimize one of the clients and continue playing with one keyboard on one machine.
 The game will still work and play fine with two players.
+You just need to leave both clients open and play on one of them.